 * J-1 scholars are required to maintain health insurance and medical evacuation and repatriation coverage for themselves and dependents for the duration of their J-1 program.

-3. ISSS reviews check-in documents, validates J-1 record in SEVIS and approves PHR appointment.
+3. ISSS reviews check-in documents and validates J-1 record in SEVIS.

-Orientation provides helpful information about your immigration status, the campus and local community, culture and resources that are available to you.
+Orientation provides helpful information about your immigration status, health insurance, U.S. culture, the campus and local community, and resources that are available to you.
 Attending orientation is a mandatory part of your J-1 program.
-We recommend that you attend orientation the first Thursday after your arrival.
-No reservations required.
+We recommend that you attend orientation the first available Thursday after your arrival.